 So, how you kill a cockroach depends on how long you want them to suffer.
 See the section below about roach poison and roach baits to help you make a more informed decision.

 The American cockroach prefers moisture and warmth, which explains why it is so commonly found in boats, bathrooms, basements, and sewers.
 The American cockroach is one of the larger species of pestiferous roaches in the U.S., but luckily for you it is less common in homes and apartments.
 However, if you’ve identified the American cockroach as your problem pest, perhaps the best way to get rid of the American cockroach is to cut off access to your home and reduce the amount of residual moisture in your home.
 Caulking cracks and crevices in your foundation as well as in your baseboards and walls in the first floor of your home is paramount.
 Using a dehumidifier to keep relative humidity to a minimum will also help deter American cockroach populations from getting out of hand.
+Something like the Eva-dry at Amazon may work, but you’ll want to probably get something a bit larger if you’re going whole-home instead of closet or bathroom.
 Dusting those areas where you notice roach traffic most often with boric acid (borax) will help to get rid of roaches that are still troubling you.

 The German cockroach can thrive in just about any environment and is less reliant upon moisture than other roaches.
 For these reasons, the German cockroach has become the most common pest in the American household, far beyond any other cockroach in North America.
 The German cockroach has one weakness and that is its preference for warm air (like that of its native North Africa).
 Heating vents and furnaces are some of their most common hiding places.
 Sanitary standards are, of course, one of the most effective ways to get rid of German cockroaches, but simply putting out roach baits that use boric acid as their active ingredient will usually take care of the problem.
 Following the natural roach control regiment in the right sidebar is often your best recourse for controlling German cockroach problems.